Lethal injection: Procedure in the United States

-In the United States, the typical lethal injection begins with the condemned person being strapped onto a gurney; two intravenous cannulas ("IVs") are then inserted, one in each arm.
+In the United States, the typical lethal injection begins with the condemned person being strapped onto a gurney; two IV cannulas are then inserted, one in each arm.
 Only one is necessary to carry out the execution; the other is reserved as a backup in the event the primary line fails.
 A line leading from the IV line in an adjacent room is attached to the prisoner's IV and secured so that the line does not snap during the injections.

 The arm of the condemned person is swabbed with alcohol before the cannula is inserted.
 The needles and equipment used are sterilized.
-Questions have been raised about why these precautions against infection are performed despite the purpose of the injection being death.
+Questions have been raised about why these precautions against infection are taken even though the purpose of the injection is death.
 The several explanations include: cannulae are sterilized and have their quality heavily controlled during manufacture, so using sterile ones is a routine medical procedure.
 Secondly, the prisoner could receive a stay of execution after the cannulae have been inserted, as happened in the case of James Autry in October 1983.
-Third, use of unsterilized equipment would be a hazard to the prison personnel in case of an accidental needle stick injury.
+Third, the use of unsterilized equipment would be a hazard to the prison personnel in case of an accidental needle stick injury.

-Following connection of the lines, saline drips are started in both arms.
-This, too, is standard medical procedure: it must be ascertained that the IV lines are not blocked, ensuring the chemicals have not precipitated in the IV lines and blocked the needle, preventing the drugs from reaching the subject.
+Following the connection of the lines, saline drips are started in both arms.
+This, too, is standard medical procedure: it must be ascertained that the IV lines are clear, ensuring the chemicals have not precipitated in them and blocked the needle, preventing the drugs from reaching the subject.
 A heart monitor is attached to the inmate.

-In most states, the intravenous injection is a series of drugs given in a set sequence, designed to first induce unconsciousness followed by death through paralysis of respiratory muscles and/or by cardiac arrest through depolarization of cardiac muscle cells.
+In most states, the IV injection is a series of drugs given in a set sequence, designed to first induce unconsciousness followed by death through paralysis of respiratory muscles and by cardiac arrest through depolarization of cardiac muscle cells.
 The execution of the condemned in most states involves three separate injections (in sequential order):